jfecher/ante-website/content/docs/roadmap.md

 Ante's ownership and borrowing rules have been completely redesigned recently.
 They will take some time to implement.

-- [ ] Mutating owned values.
-This currently still uses the old `Ref t` type for a boxed, mutable value similar to OCaml's `t ref`.
+- [x] Mutating owned values and mutable references to values.
 - [ ] Tracking moves and issuing errors when a moved value is used
-- [ ] Borrowing
+- [~] Borrowing
-  - [ ] Basic immutable and mutable borrowing
+  - [x] Basic immutable and mutable borrowing
   - [ ] Preventing moving owned values while the borrowed reference is alive
-  - [ ] Reference lifetimes and conversions
   - [ ] `shared` and `owned` modifiers
   - [ ] `ref` qualifier for types which store references
 ---
 # Other

-Algebraic effects are currently in development in a branch.
-Some basic programs are working but the feature overall is still experimental and causes panics in most programs.
-For now, only type checking of effects is in master.

-- [ ] Algebraic effects
+- [~] Algebraic effects
   - [x] Type checking
-  - [ ] Runtime
+  - [~] Runtime
+    - [~] Handlers
-    - [ ] Handlers
+      - [x] Handlers for a single effect
-      - [ ] Matching on effects
+      - [ ] Handlers for multiple effects
       - [ ] Matching on return values
+        - The `return _ -> e` clause is still unimplemented but can be reasonably emulated by adding `; e` to the end of the expression being handled.
-    - [ ] `resume`
+    - [x] `resume`
-      - [ ] Single resumptions
+      - [x] Single resumptions
-      - [ ] Multiple resumptions
-      - [ ] 0 resumptions
+      - [x] 0 resumptions
+      - Multiple resumptions used to be listed here but has since been removed as a desired feature.
+It conflicts with Ante's planned affine types.